QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/sources/INSTALLATION.md

 This application is primarily used for applying system-wide Mica or Acrylic effects to other applications.
 Pure cosmetics but great looking.

+1) Copy the ExplorerBlurMica folder to C:/Program Files
+2) Copy and paste the config file provided at `./config/ExplorerBlurMica.config.ini` to the new location and rename to remove the ExplorerBlurMica prefix at the start of `config.ini`
+3) Run `register.cmd` in the folder to apply the shell patches

 ## Step 9 - ExplorerBGTool (Shell Themes - Optional)

 ExplorerBGTool is used for patching explorer (File Explorer) with custom background images.
 This in combination with ExplorerBlurMica + DWMBlurGlass creates a very clean effect without really impacting performance (due to it being a simple static shell mod).

+1) Copy the ExplorerBGM folder to C:/Program Files
+2) Copy and paste the config file provided at `./config/ExplorerBGM.config.ini` to the new location and rename to remove the ExplorerBlurMica prefix at the start of `config.ini`
+3) Run `register.cmd` in the folder to apply the shell patches

 ## Step 10 - DWMBlurGlass (Shell Themes - Optional)

 This utility takes the attributes of ExplorerBlurMica and applies to globally to the system patching WinUI effecting applications like Task Manager and more.

+1) Copy the DWMBlurGlass folder to C:/Program Files
+3) Run the respective application (DWMBlurGlass.exe) and click install to apply the shell patches

 ## Step 11 - Windhawk (Shell Themes - Optional)

 Windhawk is used for running pre-packaged utilities that enhance the overall functionality of Windows 11.
 This arranges from simple icon modifications to taskbar mods.

+1) Install Windhawk from the respective installer.
+2) Open up Windhawk and follow the default instructions
+3) Install the Taskbar Button Click mod and paste the JSON config text from provided at `./config/Windhawk/taskbar-button-click.json` into mod configuration box
+4) Install the Taskbar Clock Customization mod and paste the JSON config text from provided at `./config/Windhawk/taskbar-clock-customization.json` into mod configuration box
+5) Install the Taskbar Icon Size mod and paste the JSON config text from provided at `./config/Windhawk/taskbar-icon-size.json` into mod configuration box
+6) Install the Taskbar Label mod and paste the JSON config text from provided at `./config/Windhawk/taskbar-labels.json` into mod configuration box

 ## Step 12 - ExplorerPatcher OR StartAllBack (Shell Themes - Optional)

 ExplorerPatcher (free) is used for modding the default start menu to create either a more Windows 7 or Windows 10 look.
 StartAllBack (paid) however is used mostly themed Windows 7 / Windows 11 ish looks with theming capabilities.

+1) Open up ep_setup.exe to install ExplorerPatcher
+2) Tweak the respective settings as needed

 ## Step 13 - RightClickCompress (Shell Themes - Optional)